jfvasconez/accept-a-card-payment/ReadMe.md

     There is a file called `.env.example` in the root directory `accept-a-card-payment` that you can use as a guide.
 You simply need to fill in your `STATIC_DIR` (I used "../client"), `STRIPE_PUBLISHABLE_KEY`, `STRIPE_SECRET_KEY`, and `STRIPE_WEBHOOK_SECRET`.
 They can be found at: https://dashboard.stripe.com/test/apikeys.

-    Pro-tip, if you install the sample app via the Stripe CLI by calling `stripe samples create accept-a-card-payment`, and select `using-webhooks` and `node` when prompted, you'll automatically get a `.env` created for you using your personal keys that you can use in my test app.
-(Note: The secret key was wrong for me when I did that, so I had to update it myself manually)
+    Pro-tip, you can get a `.env` automatically created for you using your keys if you fetch a sample app via the Stripe CLI.
+Simply run `stripe samples create accept-a-card-payment`, and select `using-webhooks` and `node` when prompted.
+Then drop in the `.env` provided by Stripe into my app.
+(Note: The secret key in the `.env` provided by the Stripe CLI was incorrect for me, so I had to update it myself manually.)
 2. Navigate to `accept-a-card-payment/server` in terminal and run `npm install`
 3. Run `npm start`
 4. In a new terminal window or tab, run `stripe listen --forward-to localhost:4242/webhook`